 Recommended minimum GPA is 3.0

 When will I be notified of acceptance?

-Decisions start mid-March and will continue until all interns have been selected.
-Selection usually continues through April.
+Decisions start February 24 and will continue until all interns have been selected.
+Section usually continues through April.

 What are the dates of the program?